hmartos/angular-seed/README.md

 npm start
 ```

-Now browse to the app at `http://localhost:8000/app`.
+Now browse to the app at `http://localhost:8000/app`, it should redirect you to `http://localhost:8000/app/#/home`.